The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

       Requiescat and Confiteor at an unknown kill-time.
   - question: What Skill Speed do I need for the rotation?
     answer: There has never been a set skill speed to make the PLD rotation function properly.
-Any skill speed where you can consistently get 11 GCDs (two Goring Blades) in Fight or Flight with correct late weaving is fine (typically 2.47 or faster).
+Any skill speed where you can consistently get eleven GCDs (two Goring Blades) in Fight or Flight with correct late weaving is fine (typically 2.47 or faster).
 Gearing and fight-specific optimizations may call for a certain skill speed, but there is no need for exactly 2.42 or